-which is usually attributed to Dyson~\cite{dyson1949radiation}.
-The above expression is ill-defined because the time-ordered products $\T(\mathcal{L}(x_1),\ldots,\mathcal{L}(x_n))$, which are operator-valued Schwartz distribution, generically cannot be integrated with constant functions.
-The Dyson formula does not make mathematical sense even in purely massive models.
-In order to obtain a well-defined expression for the scattering matrix in QFT we follow the idea of Bogoliubov~\cite{bogoliubov1959introduction} and multiply the interaction term $\mathcal{L}$ by the switching function $g$ which is a real-valued Schwartz function defined on the spacetime.
+The scattering matrix of a model of perturbative QFT with the interaction vertex $\cL\in\Fa$ is formally given by the Dyson~\cite{dyson1949radiation} formula $S = \Texp\left(\ri e\int \rd^4 x \,\mathcal{L}(x)\right)$, where $\cL\in\Fa$ is the interaction vertex.
+However, the above expression is ill-defined even in purely massive models because the time-ordered products $\T(\mathcal{L}(x_1),\ldots,\mathcal{L}(x_n))$ are operator-valued Schwartz distribution and generically cannot be integrated with constant functions.
+In order to obtain a well-defined expression for the scattering matrix in QFT we follow the idea of Bogoliubov~\cite{bogoliubov1959introduction} and multiply the interaction vertex $\mathcal{L}$ by the switching function $g$ which is a real-valued Schwartz function defined on the spacetime.
 The above prescription regularizes the theory in the IR regime.
 We call this type of the IR regularization the adiabatic cutoff.
-In the theory with adiabatic cutoff there are no long-range interactions as the strength of the interaction vanishes rapidly at infinity in all directions in the Minkowski space.
-The scattering matrix with adiabatic cutoff, which is also called the Bogoliubov scattering matrix, is given by~\cite{bogoliubov1959introduction}
+Note that in the theory with adiabatic cutoff there are only short-range interactions.
+The scattering matrix with adiabatic cutoff, which is also called the Bogoliubov S-matrix, is defined by~\cite{bogoliubov1959introduction}